PostgREST/postgrest/docs/references/api/url_grammar.rst

 Custom Queries
 --------------

 The PostgREST URL grammar limits the kinds of queries clients can perform.
 It prevents arbitrary, potentially poorly constructed and slow client queries.
-It's good for quality of service, but means database administrators must create custom views and stored procedures to provide richer endpoints.
+It's good for quality of service, but means database administrators must create custom views and functions to provide richer endpoints.
 The most common causes for custom endpoints are

 * Table unions
 * More complicated joins than those provided by :ref:`resource_embedding`.